 - Advertise the course locally.

-- Register participants for the course and communicate details to registrants.
+- Register participants for the course.

 - Arrange a room for the course to be held, preferably a computer teaching room, or if not available, a suitable classroom with WiFi and charging facilities so that participants can bring laptops.

 - Distribute a pre-course survey to all participants to allow the trainer to tailor the training.